 "By making a portrait of a man in the midst of hell, we give the measure of humanity," says Nemes.
 "To see whether there can be humanity beyond inhumanity.
 There's nothing left.
 Can there still be an inner God?"

-It's not for the faint of heart.
-"Son of Saul," the favorite to win the best foreign language film at the Academy Awards, is a deliberate rejection of less severe Holocaust films.
+Not for the faint of heart, "Son of Saul" is a deliberate rejection of less severe Holocaust films.
 It's a harrowing depiction of concentration camps' machinery in action.

 "I'm interested in evil," Nemes said in an interview earlier this fall.
 "A sort of evil that cannot be understood at a glance or represented.
 Exactly the contrary of our representation of evil in a modern world, especially in cinema."